 Hosta plants are workhorses in the garden.
 Gardeners love them because they require so little care.
-Since the flowers are usually cut off before they bloom, there's no problem with allergies.
+Since the flowers are usually cut off before they bloom, there is no problem with allergies.

 12 of 25

-Hydrangeas are still be studied for their relationship to allergies.
-Most are not irritants, especially the modern cultivars.
+Hydrangeas are still being studied for their relationship to allergies.
+Most are not irritants, especially modern cultivars.
 However sensitive people might want to avoid Pee Gee Hydrangeas (Hydrangea paniculata) and Oak Leaf Hydrangea (Hydrangea quercifolia).Continue to 13 of 25 below.

 13 of 25